 “Okay, this is me planting an idea in your mind.
 I say: don’t think about elephants.
 What are you thinking about?” -Arthur, Inception

 Late one evening during an extended cold calling session, I reached one of the corporate HR directors in a manufacturing company.
-I ran through the standard sales process involving getting their attention, verifying their position, briefly stating an overall industry benefit, and asking if it was a good time to talk.
+I ran through the our sales opening process and asking if it was a good time to talk.

 When he said that he did, I started with a softball question and asked in broad sense what their company was doing to help get their people to the next level in their professional development.

 Now, after hearing this question, this director could have answered in a variety of ways.

 He could have said, “We put them through a rigorous training program designed to build their leadership skills and help them progress in the company.”

 Or, he could have said, “We encourage them to take responsibility for their own education.”

 He could have even said, “None of your business.”

 But he said none of those things.
 What he said was actually pretty interesting.